Dancing with the stars 2022, fished out: who was fished out today, the couples

 Dancing with the stars 2022, fished out: who was fished out today, the couples?

-Which couple (or couples) was fished out during the episode of Dancing with the Stars 2022, broadcast today – November 26 – on Rai 1?
-No repechage.
-To find out who will be back in the race, we will have to wait for the episode of Saturday 17 December 2022.
+Which couple (or couples) was fished out during the episode of Dancing with the Stars 2022, broadcast today – December 2 – on Rai 1?
+During today’s episode there were no replies.
+To find out who will be back in the race, as announced by Milly Carlucci, we will have to wait for the episode of Saturday 17 December 2022.

 Couples eliminated